ILLIXR/proclamation/README.md

 Additionally, consider the following suggestions/requirements:

+- "flit" is the build system used, but pip/pipx should be able to handle it.
 - Run `pytest-3` or similar to run the automated tests.
 - Run `autopep8 proclamation/*.py proclamation/test/*.py --in-place` to
   automatically format the source code with [autopep8][].